genesiscommunitysuccess/docs/docs/04_web/10_dynamic-layout/10_foundation-layout.md

 ### Element lifecycle (gating)

-Some actions that the user can perform with items in the layout will run the component lifecycle functions (`connectedCallback` and `disconnectedCallback`) when you don't want them to run:
+Some actions that the user can perform with items in the layout which will run the component lifecycle functions (`connectedCallback` and `disconnectedCallback`) at times when you don't want them to run:
 - when an item is dragged around the layout
 - potentially, when another item is removed from the layout
 - potentially, when new items are added to the layout